Blog

 bee stingbee venom

-Dead Bees at the Hive Entrance: Reading the Signs
+Dead Bees at the Hive Entrance (What Each Pattern Tells You)

 Beekeeping practice

-Dead Bees at the Hive Entrance: Reading the Signs
+Dead Bees at the Hive Entrance (What Each Pattern Tells You)

 A scattering of dead bees with intact wings is Tuesday.
 Deformed wings mean Varroa.
 Extended tongues mean pesticide.
 The entrance is a diagnostic window.